GuaraProductions/Welcome-to-GuaraProductions/README.md

 because the projects here are meant to be my personal collection of things that I worked and that is related to videogames.

-Since I was a kid, I loved videogames and always wanted to learn more about what it goes to making games, and if I would be able to publish a complete video game one day.
+Since I was a kid, I loved videogames and always wanted to learn more about what it goes to making games, and if I would be able to publish a full gaming experience someday.

-Right now, all of the projects you are currently seeing are prototypes, they are all imcomplete in some way (probably even buggy), but I pretend in the near future, make some changes to this projects, in order to make them more polished.
+Right now, all of the projects you are currently seeing are prototypes, they are all incomplete in some way (probably even buggy), but I pretend in the near future, in the next 3 to 5 years, make a game of my own, and publish on Gamejolt(or even Steam... who knows).

-I can't promise you this... since I have bigger and more ... let's just say.. ambitious projects on my mind.. but I should definitely start making some plans and organize the things that I want to acomplish here.
+I can't tell if this is going to be a success or not, but what I do know, is that I am going to make this dream a reality, and hope I can one day share this to you.

 And... yeah, that's about it